Learn why the ongoing monitoring of these reputation management-related metrics is an opportunity which should not be overlooked. But often is.

 Online reviews are more than free marketing.

 They provide feedback and customer insights that your business should take seriously.
-By tracking your rating per vertical, you can pinpoint the areas of your business that need the most attention and measure if the efforts you take to progress are working.
+By tracking your rating per vertical, you can pinpoint the areas of your business that need the most attention and measure if the efforts taken to progress your online reputation monitoring are working.

 Focusing on critical feedback can be hard, but if you’re invested in making positive changes to your business you have to recognize your flaws.